ilaro-org/blendeROS/README.md

 joint positions can be visualized in both modes in degrees

-there is a 'reset to rest position' and a strem button to trigger the streaming operator
+there is a 'reset to rest position', a (dis/)connect to rosbridge button and a button to build and send actions from the animation. in addition a velocity slider allows to control the speed from 0.0 to 1.0 (0-100%)

-the streaming funcionality uses roslibpy 1.2.0, which has to be installed
+roslibpy 1.2.0 has to be installed
  * either using blenders bundles python (using pip)
  * removing blender's python and using system's python (untested)

 ---

-a blender demo file is included. the file contains a tx60 rigged module with the iTaSC solver configured
+a blender demo file is included. the file contains a staubli TX60 rigged robot arm with the iTaSC solver configured

-limits are not set but can easily set up under bone constrains

 ---

 ### instructions to install

-currently the blendeRos folder news to be placed under

-/home/userfolder/.config/blender/2.83/scripts/addons/   in linux
+zip the blendeROS folder and install the addon as usualy

 windows and mac haven't been tested yet